 Covid-19 - Moratorium on Commercial Lease Forfeiture - A Welcome Respite for Tenants Struggling During the Current Lockdown

-As a result of the introduction of the Business Tenancies (Protection from Forfeiture: Relevant Period) (Coronavirus) (England) Regulations 2020 coming into force on the 29th June 2020 please note the moratorium on commercial lease forfeiture action discussed below is now extended to 31 March 2021.
+As a result of the introduction of the Business Tenancies (Protection from Forfeiture: Relevant Period) (Coronavirus) (England) Regulations 2020 that came into force on the 29 June 2020 please note the moratorium on commercial lease forfeiture action discussed below is now extended to 30 June 2021.

 The moratorium applies to all commercial tenants in England, Wales and Northern Ireland and applies to all leases whether protected under the Landlord & Tenant Act 1954 or not.